Chemotherapy for Sarcoma

 The most common chemotherapy drugs used to treat soft tissue sarcoma include:

+Another treatment option is isolated limb infusion (ILI), a method of delivering super-high doses of chemotherapy directly to the tumor in an extremity.
 While there are many options, the medications that are highly effective for one type of sarcoma might have no affect at all on another.
 That’s why it’s important for patients to seek treatment from an experienced medical oncologist.
 The Sarcoma Program at Moffitt Cancer Center has a multispecialty team with extensive experience treating each of the unique forms of sarcoma, and they individualize each patient’s treatment plan to meet his or her needs.
 We not only provide tailored chemotherapy regimens, but also comprehensive supportive care options to improve our sarcoma patients’ quality of life during treatment.

 To learn more about chemotherapy for sarcoma, call 1-888-663-3488 or submit a new patient registration form online.
 A referral is not required to make an appointment.